Slim “Sarah” Lim

 I have a lot of hobbies:

-Auxiliary interests include browser engines, type systems, text editors, Nix, WebAssembly, Rust, Haskell, crossword puzzles, document preparation, coiling and soldering custom USB cables, the Nintendo Switch, ultralight backpacking, jazz, wilderness emergency medicine, and critical theory.
+My other interests include figure skating, midcentury furniture design, typography, browser engines, type systems, text editors, Nix, WebAssembly, Rust, Haskell, crossword puzzles, document preparation, coiling and soldering custom USB cables, the Nintendo Switch, ultralight backpacking, jazz, wilderness emergency medicine, and critical theory.

 News